j0py/Tidy/README.md

 ```
 // start SuperCollider and then:

-"setup.scd".loadRelative
+s.boot

 JSSamples.load("samples")

 p = ProxySpace.push(s).config(70, 4)

-// set up a "mix" using proxies:
+// set up a "mixer" using proxies:

 ~out.play
 ~raw.fx { |in| in } > "out 1"